Package insert / product label

-- If you take too much Telmisartan, call your doctor, or go to the nearest hospital emergency room right away.
+- If you take too many Telmisartan tablets, call your doctor, or go to the nearest hospital emergency room right away.

 - Injury or death to your unborn baby.
 See "What is the most important information I should know about Telmisartan tablets?"